 Welcome to St. Helen’s Church of England School

-Our school is part of the Alumnis Multi Academy Trust, a group of schools that share a similar educational vision and work together to enable each child to realise their potential.
+Our school is one of the founding schools of the Alumnis Multi Academy Trust, a group of schools that share the educational vision BELIEVE BELONG BECOME.
+This shared vision unites us to work together to ensure each child can realise their potential.
 At St. Helen’s we do this within the context of a caring Christian community.

 As a church school we endeavour to teach our children about the Christian faith through our acts of Collective Worship, through our 'Courageous Curriculum' and through the way we live and work together.

 At St. Helen’s we believe it is vital for children to experience a broad and enriching curriculum, which prepares them for the next phase of their education, and we continue to strive to achieve this.
-Whilst standards in English and Maths are important, we encourage children to learn about the wider world through our ‘Courageous Curriculum’ and enable them to enjoy a wide range of enrichment activities both during the day and in after-school clubs.
+Whilst standards in English and Maths are important, we place equal value on developing children's intellectual and moral virtues of character and their knowledge and understanding of the wider world through our ‘Courageous Curriculum'.
+We also provide exciting opportunities for children to enjoy a wide range of enrichment activities both during the school day and in extra-curricular clubs.

 We value each and every member of our school community as an individual with unique skills and talents - not just the children but our staff too - and we seek to nurture and develop every individual so that they may flourish and ‘live life in all its fullness’ John 10:10.